rzykov/fastml4j/README.md

 * Regression metrics
 * Migrate to Float
 * Port Hinge loss from {1, -1} to {0, 1}
+* Move L2 regularisation to trait

 TODO:

+* Analyse possibility to move nd4s into implicits directly
 * [Bug] Delete intercept from regularisation
-* Move L2 regularisation to optimizer and trait
 * Write good tests for linear regression
 * Stohastic gradient descent (with replacement and not)
 * Decision tree